templatenathan/carpark/notes.md

 ✅create a techdebt.md file
 ✅ write our domain and entities
 ✅ move notes content to backlog
-✅TEST a single scenario where there is one floor and the expected result its [right] git push
+✅TEST a single scenario where there is one floor and the ✅expected result its [right] ✅git push

+## Pomodoro 2

+update domain with exception handling a ground floor, starting position is 2 spaces from the exit Pass the parking lot structure